Find Affordable College Courses

 Vanderbilt Computer & Information Sciences Rankings

-There were 6 students who received their doctoral degrees in computer and information sciences, making the school the #115 most popular school in the United States for this category of students.
+There were 6 students who received their doctoral degrees in computer & information sciences, making the school the #115 most popular school in the United States for this category of students.

 Computer & Information Sciences Student Demographics at Vanderbilt

-Take a look at the following statistics related to the make-up of the computer and information sciences majors at Vanderbilt University.
+Take a look at the following statistics related to the make-up of the computer & information sciences majors at Vanderbilt University.

 Vanderbilt Computer & Information Sciences Bachelor’s Program

-Of the 197 students who earned a bachelor's degree in Computer & Information Sciences from Vanderbilt in 2020-2021, 73% were men and 27% were women.
-The typical computer and information sciences bachelor's degree program is made up of only 25% women.
-So female students are more repesented at Vanderbilt since its program graduates 2% more women than average.
+For the most recent academic year available, 69% of computer & information sciences bachelor's degrees went to men and 31% went to women.
+The typical computer & information sciences bachelor's degree program is made up of only 27% women.
+So female students are more repesented at Vanderbilt since its program graduates 4% more women than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from Vanderbilt University with a bachelor's in computer and information sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Vanderbilt University with a bachelor's in computer & information sciences.

 undefined